bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

    Once it's loaded, you can retrieve three types of information about the font:

-   * Global metrics, such as the line spacing
+   * Global metrics, such as the line spacing.
-   * Per-glyph metrics, such as bounding box or kerning
+   * Per-glyph metrics, such as bounding box or kerning.
-   * Pixel representation of glyphs
+   * Pixel representation of glyphs.

    Fonts alone are not very useful: they hold the font data but cannot make anything useful of it.
 To do so you need to use the